SHOW NOTES:

 Notes

-This show was based on the vowel sound "U," so the arc of the show started off fast, descended (a "burial") in the middle, and then rose to a high level of energy at the end (a "resurrection").
-At the center of the show was a sort of death ritual, where the audience sat in total darkness except for one candle burning and listened to digitally reproduced chanting, drumming, and then an operatic aria.
-During this part of the show, I stayed on the floor, masked and covered--symbolically "laid to rest."
-This was probably the most ritualistic of my performances; near the end, I handed out little bits of spice to eat (symbolizing Richard's funerary ashes) that were taken from Richard's herb shop that he had run shortly before he died.
-The Tarot suit for this piece was Cups, which represents emotion, love, and remembrance.
+The overall soundscape for this performance was based on the vowel sound "U," so the arc of the piece started off fast, descended (a "burial") in the middle, and then ascended to a high level of energy at the end (a "resurrection").
+At the center of the piece was a sort of death ritual, where the audience sat in total darkness except for one candle burning and listened to digitally reproduced chanting, drumming, and then an operatic aria.
+During this part of the performance, I stayed on the floor, masked and covered--symbolically "laid to rest"--and then I rose to my feet.
+This was probably the most ritualistic of my performances; near the end, I handed out little bits of spice to eat (symbolizing Richard's funerary ashes) that were taken from Richard's herb shop that he had run in the years before he died.
+The tarot-card suit for this piece was Cups, which represents emotion, love, and remembrance.

-The show played for only two nights at 911 Media Arts Center, but we did two shows per night, so it played four times altogether.
+The performance played for only two nights at 911 Media Arts Center, but we did two shows per night, so it played four times altogether.
 I then took it to ATA in San Francisco for one night, where several of my closest friends, who had also been good friends with Richard, attended.
 In addition to being a terrific ending for my performance series, we found it a fitting memorial for someone who had been artistic, productive, and inspiring.
-So I feel that this show accomplished a lot for me on many different levels, both artistic and personal.
-Not the least of which was working out a lot of my fear of death: Before protease inhibitors, I (like a lot of people) had watched a lot of gay men around me live painfully and then die gruesome deaths.
-This performance gave me, and my audiences, a forum to process both some of the grief and some of the joy at remembering so many people dear to us who had died--seemingly, anyway--before their times.
+I feel that this show accomplished a lot for me on numerous levels, both artistic and personal, not the least of which was working out a lot of my fear of death.
+Before protease inhibitors, I (like so many people) had watched a lot of gay men around me live painfully and then die gruesome deaths.
+This performance gave me, and my audiences, a forum to process both some of the grief and some of the joy at remembering multitudes of people dear to us who--from our perspectives anyway--had died before their times.